Select your language

 Hazardous alcohol consumption, or alcohol overconsumption is defined as a consumption of pure alcohol exceeding 30 g for men and 20 g for women daily; it is equivalent to 21 and 14 standard drinks (of 10 g pure alcohol content) per week respectively.

-Weekly risky single occasion drinking is defined as consumption of at least 6 standard drinks (of 10 g pure alcohol content) on the same occasion, at least once a week.
+Weekly heavy episodic drinking is defined as consumption of at least 6 standard drinks (of 10 g pure alcohol content) on the same occasion, at least once a week.

 Problematic alcohol consumption is defined as 2 positive answers out of the 4 questions of the CAGE instrument and is predictive of alcohol dependence.